 The MIT HR Center for WorkLife and WellBeing offers a wide range of programs and resources that address specific life issues and events.
 Call on us whenever you need a solution, big or small.
 Whatever your phase of life, whatever your challenge, we're here to lend support and connect you with helpful resources.
 Consultations and referrals are available at no cost to MIT staff, faculty, postdocs, and graduate students, as well as their partners and household members.

-While the MIT Work-Life Center delivers important individualized services, we also focus on the high-level systems and infrastructures that affect the quality of life at MIT, promote best practices in national and international work-life forums, and assist in the development of new policies and services.
+While the Center delivers important individualized services, we also focus on the high-level systems and infrastructures that affect the quality of life at MIT, promote best practices in national and international work-life forums, and assist in the development of new policies and services.
 The Center operates within the Institute's Human Resources Department.
 Get in touch with us.

-MIT Work-Life Center projects and achievements
+MIT HR Center for WorkLife and WellBeing projects and achievements

 - MIT receives "Breastfeeding-Friendly Employer Award": The Massachusetts Breastfeeding Coalition (MBC) has recognized MIT as a breastfeeding-friendly employer that actively supports the efforts of employees who want to continue breastfeeding when they return to work.
 Learn more about breastfeeding support at MIT

 - Launching MIT MyLife Services, a free, confidential MIT benefit that provides MIT staff, faculty, postdocs—and household members—24/7 access to a network of experts who are available to help with life concerns.

 - Overseeing MIT's child care initiative, including the development of the new Lincoln Laboratory Childcare Center at 5 Forbes Road.